Facets-cloud/k8s-ssl-validity-exporter/readme.md

 # Metrics Overview

-`ssl_expiry` calculates the number of days left with respect to the present date for the domain SSL certificate to expire, and exports the same as gauge value of the metric along with other labels:
+`ssl_expiry` calculates the number of days left with respect to the present date for the domain SSL certificate to expire:

 ```
 ssl_expiry{common_name="commonName",domain="ssl-checker.com",ingress="default",namespace="default"} 57